LSU-UE5/UE5-Animation-Starter/README.txt

 # UE5 Blank Project for Animation

-* Remember to replace this message with a detailed description of the work you completed
+* Remember to replace this message with a detailed description of the work you completed and your full name!